osama-ahmed/mnist-draw/README.md

 # mnist-draw
-This repository contains a single page website that enables users to hand-draw and classify digits (0-9) using machine learning.
-A machine learning model trained against the MNIST dataset is used for classification.
+This repository contains a single page website that enables users to hand-draw and classify clothes using machine learning.
+A machine learning model trained against the MNIST fashion dataset is used for classification.

 # Setup
 Python 3.5+ is required for compatability with all required modules